aleksod/aleksod.github.io/_posts/2017-8-18-Star-Trek-Through-Time.md

 title: Space Wars! or Star Trek through the Years
 ---

-<p>This is my topic exploration of Star Trek TV series and movies (not including the latest alternative universe Star Trek movies).
-I was particularly interested in topic distribution through time.</p>
+This is my topic exploration of Star Trek TV series and movies (not including the latest alternative universe Star Trek movies).
+I was particularly interested in topic distribution through time.

 ## Presentation Slides for the Project